SquareSR/alternative-red-routes/Race-Route/README.md

 ## Viridian Forest

 - Get the Antidote and the hidden Forest Potion

-> If you do not have EXP yet, spam Tackle if you get a L3 Caterpie
-> otherwise, run from any wild encounters
-> with the plan to KO a route 2 encounter before Brock w/ (TW +) Tackle spam

 **Weedle Guy:**
 - Good ATK (11-12 ATK @L6)